monomial/ucbai-capstone-1/README.md

 - **XGBoost**: XGBoost also performs well, achieving a similar F1-score (0.61) to the MLP, with balanced recall and precision.
 This shows its capability to handle imbalanced datasets with complex decision boundaries.

-- **Ensemble Model**: The ensemble of models (Logistic Regression, Random Forest, MLP, and XGBoost) achieves the best F1-score (0.62), leveraging the strengths of each model.
+- **Ensemble Model**: The ensemble of models (Logistic Regression, Random Forest, and XGBoost) achieves the best F1-score (0.62), leveraging the strengths of each model.
 The slight improvement over the individual models suggests that ensemble learning can provide a more robust solution by combining different classifiers.

 #### Conclusion